We Broke Down Every Second of the 'Rise of Skywalker' Trailer

 At the very end of the trailer, someone cackles while the screen is dark.
 It sounds an awful lot like Emperor Palpatine, Vader’s boss and the big baddie from the original trilogy.
 And sure enough, Ian McDiarmid, who played Emperor Palpatine in previous films, stepped onstage at Star Wars Celebration after this part of the trailer.

-Director J.J.
 Abrams said that our group of heroes will face the “greatest evil” in this film.
 That could refer to Palpatine, who is just about as evil as they get.
-It’s unclear how Palpatine would have survived Darth Vader throwing him down a Death Star reactor shaft in Return of the Jedi.
+It’s unclear how Palpatine would have survived Darth Vader throwing him down a Death Star reactor shaft in Return of the Jedi and the subsequent explosion of the Death Star.
 But perhaps he appears as a ghost to Kylo, just as Luke likely will appear as a ghost to Rey.
 (More on that later.)

 Carrie Fisher’s Leia Organa will appear in the film

 Though Carrie Fisher passed away before filming of Episode IX begun, filmmakers and stars have previously said in interviews that director J.J.
-Abrams planned to borrow unused footage that Fisher filmed for The Last Jedi for the new film.
-In this trailer, we get our first glimpse of Fisher’s Leia hugging Ridley’s Rey, which was perhaps shot after the death of Han Solo.
+Abrams planned to borrow unused footage that Fisher filmed for The Force Awakens and The Last Jedi for the new film.
+In this trailer, we get our first glimpse of Fisher’s Leia hugging Ridley’s Rey, which was perhaps shot after the death of Han Solo (Harrison Ford).

 Oscar Isaac has said in interviews that he and Fisher shot several scenes that were cut from Last Jedi.
 And it does indeed look like many of Leia’s scenes in the film will focus on her mentor-mentee relationship with Isaac’s fighter pilot, Poe.